Sustainability Efforts

 K-State's Dining Services also recognizes the importance of being good stewards of the Earth — and residents’ dollars.
 Here are a few highlights of our efforts to promote sustainability in our operations and lessen our impact on finite natural resources.

-Dining Services receives large volumes of food each day to prepare meals for the many students we serve.
-As a result, much waste is generated from product packaging.
-Glass, #10 cans, and plastic containers are reused when possible.
+Glass, #10 cans, printer paper, and plastic containers are reused when possible.
 Items that cannot be reused or are excess are recycled, as are cardboard boxes, newspapers, paper and magazines that are brought into the dining centers.
-We also purchase sacks for “to go meals" that are made from 100 percent post-consumer recycled materials.

 All Taste No Waste Campaign